sonos/tract/README.md

 * in practise, breaking changes have been relatively rare so far.
 Most models are forward and retro compatible from when tract has acquired NNEF support.

-Notable breakage occured:
+Notable breakage occurred:
 * 0.16.3 (forward compatible) on Scan operator
 * 0.17.0 for binary decision tree classifier

 Starting with `0.17.0`, a model property is injected in tract-opl files (`tract_nnef_ser_version`) to tag which version of tract generated the file.
 As most models will remain compatible, tract will not do any version check.
-It is up to the application developper to do so.
+It is up to the application developer to do so.

 A softer version tag exists as `tract_nnef_format_version`. pre-0.17.0 version set it to `alpha1`, post-0.17.0 set it `beta1`.
 Don't put too much emphasis into the "alpha-ness" naming